Building Assessment Certificates for higher-risk buildings

 Even if BSR identifies further actions, the PAP can often manage the risk in the meantime by implementing interim measures.

-BSR aims to reassess buildings and their corresponding BACs every 5 years.
-However, this could happen sooner if significant changes are made to the building, incidents occur or building safety risks are identified.
+BSR aims to reassess buildings and their corresponding BACs every 5 years, but significant building changes, incidents or identified safety risks may lead to an earlier reassessment.

 Making high-quality BAC applications – useful tips

-• ensure your Resident Engagement Strategy is specific to the building and considers the needs and preferences of that group of residents
+- ensure your Resident Engagement Strategy is specific to the building and considers needs and preferences of its residents

-• ensure you have been working on your Safety Case Report and Resident Engagement Strategy before being directed to apply
+- work on your Safety Case Report and Resident Engagement Strategy now so you are ready to apply without waiting for direction

 BSR’s Tim Galloway speaking at The Property Institute (TPI) Annual Conference 2024.
 Visit their site to download the session slides and see the full Q&A.